 The first step toward eligibility is registration with the Eligibility Center.
 This should be completed as soon as possible.
 Please visit the NCAA Initial-Eligibility Center Website to register and begin the process toward initial eligibility.
 Make sure to answer all questions completely and honestly and do not hesitate to contact the compliance office if you have any questions or concerns.

 All prospective student-athletes must be certified as amateurs prior to competing in intercollegiate athletics.
 The NCAA certifies the status of all incoming student-athletes.
-Please consult the resources at the link below for more detailed amateurism information.
+Please consult the following resources for more information concerning initial eligibility and amateurism requirements.

-International Prospective Student-Athletes International prospective student-athletes may face unique circumstances concerning eligibility and amateurism.
-The resources below provide excellent information for international students.
-NCAA Guide to International Academic Standards for Athletics Eligibility
+International Prospective Student-Athletes International prospective may face unique circumstances concerning eligibility and amateurism.
+The resource below provides excellent information for international students.

 Though these resources are helpful, the Tulane athletics compliance office recognizes that many questions may arise during the initial eligibility and admissions process.
 Therefore, if you have any questions, concerns, or feedback, please feel free to contact us: